Samsung/tizen-docs/docs/application/dotnet/guides/nui/customview.md

                 icon.DepthIndex = index;
             }
         ```
-7. In the main application class `ContactView` may be used to create a contact list view as shown in the `Initialize()` method code as follows:
+7. In the main application class `ContactView` can be used to create a contact list view as shown in the `Initialize()` as follows:

     ```
     void Initialize()